Rep. Jordan Addresses Allegations by Guys Who Somehow Found Perkins Coie

 The law firm handling the accusations against Rep. Jordan is Perkins Coie, the Fusion GPS/Hillary/dossier firm.
 That is very suspect as is the timing.

 Jim Jordan, a former assistant coach at Ohio State, was originally accused by two wrestlers, Mike DiSabato and Dunyasha Yetts, CBS News reports.
 They are both liars and crooks but three or four more have since turned up saying the same thing.
-There are many more players and others coming out in support of Jim Jordan, saying it’s not true.
+On the other hand, there are many more players and others coming out in support of Jim Jordan, saying it’s not true.

 NBC reported the allegations on Tuesday.
 Jordan told the media on Wednesday, “We knew of no abuse.
 Never heard of abuse.
 If we had, we would have reported it.”

 It is incredibly odd that these players waited thirteen years to say something and then somehow found Hillary’s law firm.
-The only thing they’re missing is that it was a Russian doctor tied to Putin.
+The only thing they’re missing is to invent something like it was a Russian doctor tied to Putin.

 TWO ORIGINAL ACCUSERS ARE DIRTBAGS